dj-idfx/laravel-bootcamp/README.md

 # Laravel 11 Bootcamp

 This demo project is created using the Laravel Bootcamp guide as a start,
-boosted with some extra added functionality and packages.
+enhanced with some extra added functionality and packages.

 Check out the extra created Post model for a full CRUD example with soft-deletes:
-A model, a resource controller with 2 form requests, an observer for event listening, a policy for authorization and 4 blade views.
+A model, a resource controller with two form requests, an observer for event listening, a policy for authorization and four blade views.

 There are factories for all the models and a basic database seeder with fake data.
-Extra environment variables are created for an easy login after database refreshing during local development. (used in database.php)
+Extra environment variables are created for an easy login after a database refresh during local development. (used in database.php)
 You can change the .env variables to your personal needs, or just keep the defaults for quick login.
 ADMIN_USER_NAME="My Name"
 ADMIN_USER_MAIL="my.name@example.com"